 Palacios is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 4,357 people and just one neighborhood, Palacios is the 415th largest community in Texas.

-When you are in Palacios, you'll notice that it is more blue-collar than most other communities in America.
-50.57% of Palacios’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Palacios is generally considered to be a blue-collar town.
+50.57% of the Palacios workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Palacios is a city of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Palacios who work in teaching (12.62%), office and administrative support (12.48%), and farm management occupations (5.77%).

 Palacios is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of adults in Palacios who are college-educated is close to the national average for all communities of 21.84%: 20.67% of the adults in Palacios have a bachelor's degree or advanced degree.
+The education level of Palacios citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.67% of adults 25 and older in Palacios have a college degree.

 Palacios is an extremely ethnically-diverse city.
 The people who call Palacios home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Palacios, accounting for 70.14% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Palacios residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Palacios include English, European, Scottish, French, and Scots-Irish.